jmuia/josephmuia.ca/_posts/2018-05-16-net-namespaces-veth-nat.md

 # NAT and packet forwarding

 I'm going to use NAT and packet forwarding to connect to the Internet from `netns0`.
-An alternative would've been to create a network bridge including `veth-netns0` and another Internet-connected device in the default namespace.
+An alternative would've been to create a network bridge including `veth-netns0` and another Internet-connected device in the default namespace (edit: I think I still need to set up NAT if I want to talk to the Internet).

 This is my first time _actually_ setting up a NAT!